-orm W-7, U.S. individual income tax return, and ocumentation substantiating the identity oreign status of the deceased. orm W-7, U.S. individual income tax return, ocumentation substantiating the identity U.S. individual income tax return, preign status of the deceased, and court certificate showing your appointment.
-Neither the surviving spouse nor the court-appointed executor or administrator of the deceased's estate• Form W-7, • A U.S. individual income tax return, • Documentation substantiating the identity and foreign status of the deceased, • Form 1310 (if a refund is due), and • A copy of the certificate of death.
+IF you're: THEN you must include: The surviving spouse filing an original or amended joint return with your deceased spouse Form W-7, A U.S. individual income tax return, and Documentation substantiating the identity and foreign status of the deceased.
+The court-appointed executor or administrator of the deceased's estate filing an original tax return on behalf of the deceased Form W-7, A U.S. individual income tax return, Documentation substantiating the identity and foreign status of the deceased, and A court certificate showing your appointment.
+Neither the surviving spouse nor the court-appointed executor or administrator of the deceased's estate Form W-7, A U.S. individual income tax return, Documentation substantiating the identity and foreign status of the deceased, Form 1310 (if a refund is due), and A copy of the certificate of death.

-documents proving identity, foreign status, and/or U.S. residency must be a birth certificate, unless a passport with a date of entry into the United States is submitted
+If Form W-7 is for a deceased individual under 18 years of age, one of the documents proving identity, foreign status, and/or U.S. residency must be a birth certificate, unless a passport with a date of entry into the United States is submitted.

 ITIN not needed for Forms 4868, 1040-ES, or 1040-ES (NR).
 If you're filing an application for an extension of time to file using Form 4868, or making an estimated tax payment using Form 1040-ES or Form 1040-ES (NR), don't file Form W-7 with those forms.
 Enter "ITIN TO BE REQUESTED" wherever your SSN or ITIN is requested.
 An ITIN will be issued only after you file a tax return and meet all other requirements.